RetroPie/RetroPie-Docs/docs/8Bitdo-Controller.md

 Please see the [8bitdo support page](http://www.8bitdo.com/Support.html) for details on how to upgrade the firmware.
 Before you upgrade your firmware or attempt to register your controller, please make sure your controller is fully charged.

+#  A quick note about the 8bitdo Zero controller.

-**PLEASE MAKE SURE IF YOU ARE USING AN 8BITDO ZERO YOU START THE CONTROLLER WITH R+START WHEN YOU ARE COMPLETING THESE STEPS FOR AT LEAST THE FIRST TIME.**
+**PLEASE MAKE SURE IF YOU ARE USING AN 8BITDO ZERO YOU START THE CONTROLLER WITH R1+START WHEN YOU ARE COMPLETING THESE STEPS FOR AT LEAST THE FIRST TIME.

+It also may help to reset the controller by holding down the select button for 8 seconds if this does not work.
+Please note that using the R+START mode does result in different values for the buttons themselves so it may or may not function properly if started under any different mode in the future aside from R1+START.**

 ***

 # Guide to add your controller

-**1)** Run the RetroPie setup script, either through the Emulation Station menu option, or via the command line.
+**1)** Run the RetroPie setup script, either through the Emulation Station menu option or via the command line.
 If you want to run this via the command line, quit Emulation Station by pressing F4 on the keyboard and type this at the command line: `sudo /home/pi/RetroPie-Setup/retropie_setup.sh`

 **2)** Choose the "Configuration / Tools" menu choice